Omar-Khan99/Customers-Personality-Clustering/README.md

 ## Overview

-This project focuses on customer personality clustering using machine learning techniques.
+This project focuses on customer personality clustering using machine learning techniques, andt it was the graduation project of Samsung's Artificial Intelligence course.
 The goal is to analyze customer data and segment them into different groups based on their purchasing behavior, demographics, and other relevant features.
 The analysis helps businesses tailor their marketing strategies effectively.